hadi1376tm/selenium-tests/README.md

 # selenium-tests
-selenium ide and webdriver tests for software testing course
+selenium ide(on digikala) and webdriver tests for software testing course.